Skip to main content

 Dr. Keke Fairfax

-Dr. Keke Fairfax is an Associate Professor of Microbiology and Immunology and Director of Equity, Diversity, and Inclusion at the University of Utah.
+Dr. Keke Fairfax is an Associate Professor of Microbiology and Immunology and Director of Research and Education Excellence and Success at the University of Utah.
 Her research areas include B Cells, Macrophages, Schistosomiasis, Maternal Infection, and Pathogenesis.
 Dr. Fairfax has been leading the BRIDGE UP HBCU program as the Program Director since summer 2021.

 Contact Us